 George Rice, however, couldn’t serve on the board, since he still worked for a Connecticut insurance company.
 So, Caleb Rice became president (he was paid $50 for his first year of service, $100 for his second).

 Trouble came early, though.
 As the investor group came together for one of its first board meetings in 1851, one of the lead investors, Col. James M. Thompson, resigned, arguing that his colleagues hadn’t put up solid enough collateral to cover their investment pledges.
 He was, according to local histories, one of the more well-off citizens of Springfield.

 The other investors scrambled to cover the loss of his contribution, and the company kept on.
 It issued its first life insurance policy on Aug.
 2, 1851, insuring Harvey Danks, one of the directors who later became general agent for the company in Chicago, for $1,200.

 Other policies followed, and after its first year of operation, the company had issued 341 policies representing $370,495 of insurance in force.
 The achievement wasn’t without bumps, however.
 One man died six months after purchasing his life insurance policy and, with reserves tied up in investments, the company had to borrow money to pay the claim.

 Unfortunately, George never saw the company grow out of its infancy.
 In 1856, he died of tuberculosis at age 33.2 Caleb continued on as president until his death in 1873.
 (He even served as the first mayor of Springfield once it incorporated in 1852).

 By then, MassMutual had made the shift to a mutual company, built its first office building, and passed $1 million in assets, which was a pretty hefty sum in those days.

-And look at where we are now: revenue over $30 billion and more than $700 billion of insurance in force.
+And look at where we are now: revenue over $30 billion and more than $895 billion of insurance in force.
+(See our annual report)

-So on May 15, we celebrate our start, which has led to more than 168 years of living mutual.
+So, on May 15, we celebrate our start more than 171 years ago.
 Happy Birthday, MassMutual.